WHAT IS AYVAKIT® (avapritinib)?

 AYVAKIT® (avapritinib) may cause serious side effects, including:

 Bleeding in your brain.
 Serious bleeding in the brain may happen during treatment with AYVAKIT and may lead to death.
-Stop taking AYVAKIT and tell your healthcare provider right away if you develop any symptoms such as severe headache, vomiting, drowsiness, dizziness, confusion, or severe weakness on one or more side of your body.
+Stop taking AYVAKIT and tell your healthcare provider right away if you develop any symptoms such as severe headache, nausea, vomiting, vision changes, drowsiness, dizziness, confusion, or severe weakness on one or more side of your body.
 Your healthcare provider will check your platelet counts before and during treatment with AYVAKIT.

 Before taking AYVAKIT, tell your healthcare provider about all of your medical conditions, including if you: